Welcome to the Ultimate Beginner’s Guide to the Gym!

 Scared to Work Out in a Gym?
 Read This First.

-Regardless of your physique, if you are 400 pounds or 100 pounds, going to a regular commercial gym for the first time can be intimidating as hell.
+Regardless of your physique, whether you weigh 400 pounds or 100 pounds, going to a regular commercial gym for the first time can be intimidating.

-And that’s only if you can get yourself to use 20 Seconds of Courage to walk in the door!
+And that’s only if you can use 20 Seconds of Courage to walk in the door!

 I explain exactly what I mean by it in this video: